redwoodjs/redwoodjs-com-archive/docs/redwoodRecord.md

 user.errors.email // => ['must not be null']
 ```

+> `base` is a special key in the errors object and is for errors that don't apply to a single attribute, like `email`.
+For example, if you try to delete a record that doesn't exist (maybe someone else deleted it between when you retrieved it from the database and when you tried to delete it) you'll get an error on the `base` attribute:
+>
+> `user.errors.base // => ['User record to destroy not found']`

-You can pre-emptively check for errors before attempting to save, but only for errors that would be caught with [validation](#validation), by using `isValid()`:
+You can pre-emptively check for errors before attempting to modify the record, but only for errors that would be caught with [validation](#validation), by using `isValid()`:

 ```javascript
 const User.build({ name: 'Rob Cameron' })